December 3, 2013 – April 30, 2014

 Trend-ology was organized by Emma McClendon and Ariele Elia.

-For more specifics about the exhibition, read the press release.
+For more info about the exhibition, read the press release.